OmengU/quap/documentation/documentation.typ

 *Question Details View:*

 This part of the page encompasses all content to the right of the Sidebar.
 It can be displayed in two different versions depending on whether or not the Question is merely being viewed (display view) or actively edited (edit view).
 The views can be switched between by pressing the "Edit" button to start editing and pressing the "Save"/"Cancel" buttons to mark the edit process as complete.
 Both views use the same underlying Components.
-The only difference is that all buttons and text fields are enabled in Edit mode, achieved by declaring a boolean Prop on the Component and using said Prop to manage the State of input fields.
+The only difference is that all buttons and text fields are enabled in Edit mode, achieved by declaring a boolean prop on the Component and using said prop to manage the state of input fields.

 Both views are declared on their own subroutes of `/editquiz/quizId`.
 The edit view uses the route `/editquiz/quizId/editquestion/questionId` and the display view is available on `/editquiz/quizId/question/questionId`.
 As it is clear from the fact that the views have their individual #acrpl("URL"), they are separate pages, which means that pressing the Links in the Sidebar would, without additional configuration, redirect to another page containing the display view of the desired Question.
 To display the contents of the route on the same page as the Sidebar, a ReactRouter Outlet Component needs to be included in the Component of the `editquiz` route.
 This tells ReactRouter to render the contents of subroutes as part of their parent.
-Once displayed, individual Questions are loaded using a ReactRouter Loader function.
+Once displayed, individual Questions are loaded using a ReactRouter loader function.
 When a new Question is created, the edit view is opened automatically.
 The Questions are always created without any data.
-The rest of this explanation will focus on the edit view as it requires more attention due to the need to manage the State.
+The rest of this explanation will focus on the edit view as it requires more attention due to the need to manage the state.
 Doing so is unnecessary on the display view since the user cannot change any values.

 The edit view (and the display view) contains a Component, which contains several input fields (disabled on the display view) for entering data such as the Question name or the time limit, as well as a dropdown list for the Question type.
 The following shows the input field for the time limit:
 #code-snippet(caption: "Edit Question Time Limit Input Field")[